 As well as the charts, Jamieson’s Atlas contained a substantial amount of text including descriptions of the constellations, lists of the main stars with positions for the year 1820, and exercises for students.
-A scan of the entire first edition, attractively hand coloured, from the Linda Hall Library in Kansas City, can be seen here.
-Another copy of the charts, from the US Naval Observatory’s collection, can be seen here, while charts from the second edition can be seen here.
+A scan of the first edition from the US Naval Observatory’s collection can be seen here, while charts from the second edition can be seen here.
 The thumbnails at the bottom of this page link to the US Naval Observatory scans held on Wikimedia Commons.
 Thanks to them all for making these scans freely available.

 In 1824 Jamieson published a follow-up called An Atlas of Outline Maps of the Heavens.
 This consisted of 28 charts the same size as those in his Celestial Atlas (26 constellation charts and two hemispheres) depicting the outlines of the constellation figures only, with no stars.
 Students were expected to position the stars on the charts for themselves by reference to his Celestial Atlas.
 The idea seems not to have caught on and this star-free atlas remains a little-known curiosity.